Helianthus giganteus

 Helianthus giganteus, the giant sunflower or tall sunflower, is a species of Helianthus native to the eastern United States and eastern and central Canada, from Newfoundland west to Alberta south to Minnesota, Mississippi, and South Carolina.

 Description

-Helianthus giganteus is a perennial herbaceous plant that can grow up to 1-3 m tall.
-The leaves are slender and lanceolate.
+Helianthus giganteus is a perennial herbaceous plant native to the northern United States and southern Canada that can grow up to 1-3 m tall with instances to 4m (13 feet).
+The leaves are approximately 1 inch wide by 7 inches long, and partly rough.
 The flower heads are bright yellow, up to 7 cm in diameter.
 They are most commonly found in valleys with wet meadows or swamps and even near river banks.

+Characteristics

+The stalk is purple to red with spreading white hairs on it.
+The leaves are lancolate and alternate.
+This perennial sunflower has a fibrous root system and spreads by seed and rhizomes.
+These rhizomes will form a large clump.

+Cultivation and use

+The Choctaw Indians of the southeastern United States have traditionally cultivated the Helianthus giganteus and made a palatable bread by mixing the ground sunflower seed with that of ground maize.